-- You can pair them with patterns and party supplies that fits your personal style to create a look you really love! (as opposed to matching a pre-set themed look)
+- You can pair them with patterns and party supplies that fit your personal style to create a look you really love! (as opposed to matching a pre-set themed look)

-Of course printables are my other go-to for customizing a party your way!
-They add instant personality to any party design, especially when character quotes and playful puns are included.
-They can also be used in several different ways, just like the toys.
+Printables are my other go-to for customizing a party your way, of course! 😊 They add instant personality to ANY party design, especially when character quotes and playful puns are involved.

 #11.
 Mini Balloon Magic Vines

 These “Magic Vines” are super easy to put together and make such a big impact!
-They’re made from 5″ balloons and a 36″ wooden dowel rod (available at craft stores).
+I used 5″ balloons and a 36″ wooden dowel rod (available at craft stores) to make them.
 Fill your base container with floral foam, then insert the dowel.
-This is a great time to paint it green, since you’ll have access to all sides and can let it dry in this position.
+This is a great time to paint the dowel green, since you’ll have access to all sides and can let it dry in this position.

 #12.
 Super Yum!
 (Creative Desserts)

-This cake topper is made from a World of Nintendo Mario figure + 5″ balloons and party straws.
-It coordinates well with the rest of the party design (one of the table centerpiece designs is very similar) – and only takes a few minutes to put together!
-The figure is secured to the cake with a bamboo skewer taped to the back.
-The cake is made from 2 boxed cake mixes (4 layers inside) to create height.
-I used white melting candy discs for the border at the bottom.
+This cake topper is a World of Nintendo Mario figure + mini balloons and party straws.
+It coordinates well with the rest of the party design and only takes a few minutes to put together!
+I taped bamboo skewer to the back of the Mario figure to help secure him.
+The cake is made from 2 boxed cake mixes (4 layers inside) to create a nice height.
+I used white melting candy wafers for the decorative border at the bottom.

-We chose orange and strawberry soda to match the party colors – (and because my kids love both of these flavors) – but you can mix the flavors up however you like.
-I think a lighter pink strawberry or peach-flavored float would be very fitting for Peach as well.
-Also – this is one of those ideas that stands alone very well, too.
-Even if you’re not having a big party, consider serving this treat on its own for an extra-fun family get-together or summer playdate!
+I used orange and strawberry soda to match the party colors, but you can use whatever flavors you like.
+A lighter pink strawberry or peach-flavored float would be very fitting for Princess Peach as well.
+Also – this is one of those ideas that works well on its own.
+Even if you’re not having a big Super Mario party, you can whip up this treat for a special family game night or playdate!